aq18507/GATORdocs/doc/Syntax.rst

 .. code-block:: matlab
-  :caption: Example for a NodeExtract Set
+  :caption: Example for a Elements/All Set

   % Name
   Input.Set_1.Name = 'BM-symmetry-plane-2';